CAIDA/bgpstream/docs/api__pybgpstream.rst

       :raises ValueError: if the type is not valid

+   .. py:method:: add_rib_period_filter(period)

+      Set the RIB period filter for the current stream.
+Configure the minimum BGP time interval between two consecutive RIB  files that belong to the same collector.
+This information can be modified once the stream has started.

+      :param int period: the period (in seconds)
+      :raises TypeError: if the start or end period is not int

    .. py:method:: add_interval_filter(start, stop)

       Add an interval filter to an unstarted BGP Stream instance.
 Only those